shape-vis/gasp/README.md

-# GASP: A Gradient-Aware Shortest Path Algorithm for Boundary-Confined Visualization of 3D Reeb Graphs
+# GASP: A Gradient-Aware Shortest Path Algorithm for Boundary-Confined of 2-Manifold Reeb Graph Visualization
-# TopoInVis Submission 1008

 ## Description
 This project generates Reeb graphs for 3D models using axis aligned height and geodesic distance functions computed from the most spatially extreme point functions, offering two approaches: Boundary and Interior.